Estimation of a Two-component Mixture Model with Applications to Multiple Testing: Lower confidence bound for

 \section{Lower confidence bound for $\alpha_0$}

-The asymptotic limit of the estimator $\hat{\alpha}_n$ discussed in Section~\ref{sec:Est} depends on unknown parameters (e.g., $\alpha_0, F$) in a complicated fashion and is of little practical use.
-Our goal in this sub-section is to construct a finite sample lower confidence bound $\hat \alpha_L$ with the property \be P(\alpha_0 \ge \hat \alpha_L) \ge 1 - \beta, \ee for a specified confidence level $(1-\beta)$ ($0 < \beta <1$), that is valid for any $n$ and is tuning parameter free.
+The asymptotic limit of the estimator $\hat{\alpha}_0^{c_n}$ discussed in Section~\ref{sec:Est} depends on unknown parameters (e.g., $\alpha_0, F$) in a complicated fashion and is of little practical use.
+Our goal in this sub-section is to construct a finite sample (honest) lower confidence bound $\hat \alpha_L$ with the property \be P(\alpha_0 \ge \hat \alpha_L) \ge 1 - \beta, \ee for a specified confidence level $(1-\beta)$ ($0 < \beta <1$), that is valid for any $n$ and is tuning parameter free.
 Such a lower bound would allow one to assert, with a specified level of confidence, that the proportion of ``signal'' is at least $\hat \alpha_L$.

 It can also be used to test the hypothesis that there is no ``signal'' at level $\beta$ by rejecting when $\hat \alpha_L >0$.
 The problem of no ``signal' is known as the homogeneity problem in the statistical literature.
 It is easy to show that $\alpha_0 = 0$ if and only if $F = F_b$.
 Thus, the hypothesis of no ``signal'' or homogeneity can be addressed by testing whether $\alpha_0 = 0$ or not.
-There has been a considerable amount of work on the homogeneity problem, but most of the papers make parametric model assumptions. \cite{Lindsay95} is an authoritative monograph on the homogeneity problem but the components are assumed to be from a known exponential family. \cite{Walther01} and \cite{Walther02} discuss the homogeneity problem under the assumption that the densities are log-concave.
+There has been a considerable amount of work on the homogeneity problem, but most of the papers make parametric model assumptions. \cite{Lindsay95} is an authoritative monograph on the homogeneity problem but the components are assumed to be from a known exponential family. \cite{Walther01} and \cite{Walther02} discuss the homogeneity problem under the assumption that the densities are log-concave. \cite{DonohoJin04} and~\cite{CaiJin10} discuss the problem of detecting sparse heterogeneous mixtures under parametric settings using the `higher criticism' statistic; see Appendix~\ref{sec:Donhojin} for more details.

 It will be seen that our approach will lead to an exact lower confidence bound when $\alpha_0 = 0$, i.e., $P(\hat \alpha_L = 0) = 1 - \beta$.
 The methods of \cite{GenoWass04} and \cite{MeinRice06} usually yield conservative lower bounds.